View course descriptions for

-CJ 322 Criminalistics (3) Offered Spring even.
+CJ 322 Criminalistics (3) Offered Spring.
 Prereq.: Junior or senior.
 This course explains the field of forensic science as it relates to the criminal justice system.
 The student will study and practice evidence collection, preservation, and examination at the laboratory.
 The functions of various forensic specialists will be covered.

 CJ 404 Victims in Criminal Justice (3) Offered Spring.
 Students examine and understand the needs, wants, expectations, and role of the victims of crime within the framework of the American criminal justice process.
 Contemporary victim-oriented programs are also examined and discussed.

-CJ 406 Criminal Justice Administration (3) Offered Fall even.
+CJ 406 Criminal Justice Administration (3) Offered Fall.
 Prereq.: CJ 104 and junior or senior criminal justice major.
 Students will demonstrate an understanding of the organizational, administrative, and financial aspects of the criminal justice system and how they function within each of the system’s three components: law enforcement, courts, and corrections.
 Students also learn principles related to the management and decision-making processes of these components.
 In addition, they examine various budgeting methods for criminal justice administrators and issues unique to each component.

-CJ 421 Criminal Justice Ethics (3) Offered Fall odd.
+CJ 421 Criminal Justice Ethics (3) Offered Fall.
 Prereq.: Junior or senior criminal justice major or minor or pre-law emphasis.
 This course examines ethics in a criminal justice setting.
 The various philosophical perspectives that shape ethical decision making are discussed and examined.
 Students will thoroughly articulate their rationale for ethical decisions and demonstrate critical thinking skills through a variety of projects and exercises.